CheesecakeLabs/Stellar-Asset-Sandbox/README.md

 ## Development Environment with Makefile

-The Makefile included in the project simplifies the development environment management using Docker Compose, providing a collection of easy-to-use commands tailored for the Cheesecake Stellar Token Factory - V2 development workflow.
+Our Makefile, in conjunction with Docker Compose, offers a set of commands to simplify the development workflow.

 ### Build and Start All Services